Glico Cratz: Umami-Rich Crunchy Potato Snack for Beer

-When it comes to Japanese beer snacks, dried squid snacks, including Surume, Saki-ika, and Noshi-ika, are representatives of the genre.
-Other than those, there are a bunch of snacks that go well with beer in Japan.
+When it comes to Japanese beer snacks, I think dried squid snacks, such as Surume, Saki-Ika, and Noshi-Ika, are representatives of the genre.